-Thirty-eight species of waterbirds were observed during migration, breeding, and brood-rearing surveys in the waterbird study area (Table 5.1-1).
-Representatives from nine species or species-groups were recorded: geese (three species), swans (two species), ducks (21 species), loons (four species), grebes (two species), Sandhill Crane, gulls (three species), Arctic Tern, and Long-tailed Jaeger.
-Although shorebirds frequently are included in the general category of waterbirds, that broad species-group was included in a separate study (Study 10.16, Landbirds and Shorebirds), for which the results from 2013 are reported in ISR Study 10.16.
+Forty species of waterbirds were observed during migration, breeding, and brood-rearing surveys in the waterbird study area in 2013-2014 (Table 5.1-1).
+Representatives from nine species or species-groups were recorded: geese (three species), swans (two species), ducks (23 species), loons (four species), grebes (two species), Sandhill Crane, gulls (three species), Arctic Tern, and Longtailed Jaeger.
+Although shorebirds frequently are included in the general category of waterbirds, that broad species-group was included in a separate study (Study 10.16, Landbirds and Shorebirds), for which the results are reported in Study 10.16 ISR (2013) and the Study Implementation Report (2014).

-Twenty-seven species of waterbirds were confirmed as breeders in the study area, based on the presence of a nest or brood recorded during surveys.
-Another three species are possible breeders because they were observed in the study area during the breeding season and the area is within their breeding range.
-Eight other species observed only during spring and fall were considered migrants in the study area.
+Twenty-nine species of waterbirds were confirmed as breeders in the study area in at least one study year, based on the presence of a nest or brood recorded during surveys.
+Another three species are possible breeders because they were observed in the study area during the breeding season in at least one study year and the area is within their breeding range.
+Nine species observed only during spring and/or fall in one or both years and which were not classified as possible or confirmed breeders in either year were considered migrants in the study area.